juhkure/IdleScape/README.md

 **CAUTION* Testing mode 1 requires your postgres password to create the testing database and a user for it.
 Do a manual setup instead if that worries you.

-Then run flask from virtualenvironment (source venv/bin/activate):
+Then run flask from virtualenvironment (which we activated before):

 ```
 (venv) $ flask run